 Take half the dough and roll out on a lightly floured surface.
-The dough should be no more than ¼ inch (6 mm) in height.
+The dough should be no more than ¼ inch in height.

 Take a cookie cutter and press out round shapes.

-Take one of the shapes, and using a very small cookie cutter, cut a circle or other shape from the center.
-This will be the top of the cookie
+Take one of the shapes, and using a very small cookie cutter, cut a circle or other shape (such as a heart, tree, or star) from the center.
+This will become the top of the cookie.

 Place cookie tops and bottoms on an ungreased cookie sheet.
 If the dough becomes soft while cutting the cookie shapes, return to the refrigerator for a short time until it’s firm again.